djourd1/trainR2022/content/en/tidyverse/Chapter1/01RowsandColumns.md

 ## Selecting rows and columns {#subsetting-rows-and-columns}

 You have all the tools to select rows and columns.
-Using tidyverse, you will chain each activities.
-For example, you want to select the column country and pop, and consider only the African countries:
+Using tidyverse, you will chain each manipulation.
+For example, you want to select the column `country` and `pop`, and consider only the African countries:

 ```r